lucyinthesky2111/milestone-project-one/README.md

   ### User Goals
   ### Must Have
   * To find pertinent details about the course (i.e. when and where it is run, how much it costs and what the entry requirements are) to ascertain whether there are any barriers to attending the course (user story 2).
-  * To find a breakdown of the course contents in order to assess whether it meets their needs and requirements. (user story 2).
+  * To find a breakdown of the course contents, in order to assess whether it meets their needs and requirements. (user story 2).
-  * To find contact details for the course provider through a variety of different contact methods. (user story 3).
+  * To find contact details for the course provider, through a variety of different contact methods. (user story 3).
   * To see the course provider’s location on an embedded map. (user story 4).
   * To be able to apply for the course quickly and easily online. (user story 5).
-  * To receive acknowledgment that their online application has been received, to include feedback on when they can expect a response. (user story 5).
+  * To receive acknowledgment that their online application has been received, which includes feedback on when they can expect a response. (user story 5).

   ### Should Have
-  * To find photos and profiles for the course instructors. (user story 6).
+  * To find photos and profiles of the course instructors. (user story 6).
   * To find information about the course provider. (user story 7).

   ### Could Have